deltea/luckyalien/README.md

 ### Running the game

-* First, you need to set up the server via Python.
+You need to set up the server via Python.
 (If you don't have Python, download it [here](https://www.python.org/)) Do this by entering
 ```
 python -m http.server
 ```